iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 iModels were created to facilitate the sharing and distribution of information regardless of the source and format of the data. iModels are an essential part of the digital twin world.
 But a digital twin means a lot more than just an iModel.

 An iTwin Connector provides a workflow to easily synchronize information from various third-party design applications or data repositories into an iModel.

+#### iTwin Stack

+iTwin Stack is a platform for building Infrastructure Digital Twins on private clouds.
+It enables digital and system integrators to build scalable and customizable Digital Twins.
+It is meant for organizations unable to use iTwin Platform.

 #### Briefcases